atillabirer/gbmbackup/GBM-Diamond/README.md

-⚠️ The project is currently under heavy feature addition and polishing and is not considered "ready" yet for a codeless experience ⚠️
+⚠️ This project is still under development and is not considered ready yet for a codeless experience. ⚠️
-⚠️ It is good enough already though if you want to just preview GBM or are not afraid to do a code dive ⚠️

 # Launching the Demo